ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/event-streams-resources.md

 ```

-### Example 3 Create a Kafka consumer application connection to an event streams instance and its topics
+### Example 3 Create a Kafka consumer application connection to an Event Streams instance and its topics
 {: #event-stream-sample3}

-Create a Kafka consumer application connection to an existing event streams instance and its topics.
+Create a Kafka consumer application connection to an existing Event Streams instance and its topics.
 {: shortdesc}

 ```